CuteLibs/CuteButton/README.md

 ## Purpose
 CuteButton is a Custom Material Design Android Library which could be an alternative for Deault Button Library.
-It has everything as the Default Button library.
+It has everything as the Default Button library, but with a lot customizations.
 <br/>

 ## Features